Generic Name: sildenafil citrate

-At doses higher than the recommended 20 mg TID, there was a greater incidence of some adverse reactions including flushing, diarrhea, myalgia and visual disturbances.
+At doses higher than the recommended 20 mg three times a day, there was a greater incidence of some adverse reactions including flushing, diarrhea, myalgia and visual disturbances.
 Visual disturbances were identified as mild and transient, and were predominately color-tinge to vision, but also increased sensitivity to light or blurred vision.

-The incidence of retinal hemorrhage with Revatio 20 mg TID was 1.4% versus 0% placebo and for all Revatio doses studied was 1.9% versus 0% placebo.
-The incidence of eye hemorrhage at both 20 mg TID and at all doses studied was 1.4% for Revatio versus 1.4% for placebo.
+The incidence of retinal hemorrhage with Revatio 20 mg three times a day was 1.4% versus 0% placebo and for all Revatio doses studied was 1.9% versus 0% placebo.
+The incidence of eye hemorrhage at both 20 mg three times a day and at all doses studied was 1.4% for Revatio versus 1.4% for placebo.
 The patients experiencing these reactions had risk factors for hemorrhage including concurrent anticoagulant therapy.

-In a placebo-controlled fixed dose titration study (Study 2) of Revatio (starting with recommended dose of 20 mg TID and increased to 40 mg TID and then 80 mg TID) as an adjunct to intravenous epoprostenol in patients with PAH, the adverse reactions that were more frequent in the Revatio + epoprostenol group than in the epoprostenol group (greater than 6% difference) are shown in Table 2 [see Clinical Studies (14)].
+In a placebo-controlled fixed dose titration study (Study 2) of Revatio (starting with recommended dose of 20 mg and increased to 40 mg and then 80 mg all three times a day) as an adjunct to intravenous epoprostenol in patients with PAH, the adverse reactions that were more frequent in the Revatio + epoprostenol group than in the epoprostenol group (greater than 6% difference) are shown in Table 2 [see Clinical Studies (14)].